L. R. Wright: Career

-Personal
+Personal life

 Wright rarely used her given names for any purpose.
 She published all her novels as L. R. Wright (except in the US, where she appeared as Laurali Wright), and was known as Bunny in her personal life.

-She and husband John Wright had two daughters.
+She and her husband, John Wright, got first married in 1962 and divorced in 1995; they remarried on December 25, 2000.
+They had two daughters.

-Wright died of breast cancer in Vancouver, British Columbia on February 25, 2001.
+Wright died of breast cancer in Vancouver, British Columbia, on February 25, 2001.